Quick Facts About Pneumonia

 - Globally, pneumonia is the leading cause of death among children under five after the neonatal period.

 - Each year, pneumonia kills more children than AIDS, malaria and measles combined.
 More than 2 million children die from pneumonia annually, accounting for almost a fifth of deaths among children under five across the world.

-- Pneumonia is a preventable and treatable disease that affects children and families everywhere, but mostly in South Asia and sub-Saharan Africa,
+- Pneumonia is a preventable and treatable disease that affects children and families everywhere, but is highly prevalent in South Asia and sub-Saharan Africa.

 - Most healthy children are able to fight the disease, but for those with fragile immune systems – due to malnutrition, undernourishment or other diseases – it can be deadly.